goforj/httpx/README.md

 ### <a id="dumpeachrequestto"></a>DumpEachRequestTo

-DumpEachRequestTo enables request-level dumps for each request and writes
+DumpEachRequestTo enables request-level dumps for each request and writes them to the provided output.

 ```go
 var buf bytes.Buffer